nass15456/CTFs/TFCCTF/ALIEN MUSIC.md

 '}'=E4
 ```

-We notice that C and F are little bit similar and this is logical because they are so close in alphabet
+We notice that 'C' and 'F' are little bit similar and this is logical because they are so close in alphabet

 After reding the description for a second time i found that we have an interesting hint: